FIWARE/tutorials.Step-by-Step/docker/context-provider/express-app/README.md

 * `/weather/health`
   A non-error response shows that an NGSI proxy for the Weather API is available on the network and returning values.

-  If the proxy is correctly configured to connect to the Weather Underground API, the current weather in Berlin will be returned.
+  If the proxy is correctly configured to connect to the Open Weather Map API, the current weather in Berlin will be returned.

   Most of the Weather API features require an API key.

-  * Sign up for a key at [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/)
+  * Sign up for a key at [https://openweathermap.org/api](https://openweathermap.org/api)
-  * For more information see: [https://www.wunderground.com/weather/api/d/docs?MR=1](https://www.wunderground.com/weather/api/d/docs?MR=1)
+  * For more information see: [https://openweathermap.org/appid](https://openweathermap.org/appid)

 # Keys and Secrets